-During 2012, we issued a variety of non-callable and callable debt securities in a wide range of maturities to achieve cost-efficient funding and to extend our debt maturity profile.
-We believe that our ready access to debt funding since the beginning of 2009 has been primarily due to the actions taken by the federal government to support us and the financial markets.
+During 2013, we issued a variety of non-callable and callable debt securities in a wide range of maturities to achieve cost-efficient funding.
+We believe that our ready access to debt funding in recent years has been primarily due to the actions taken by the federal government to support us and the financial markets.
 Accordingly, we believe that continued federal government support of our business and the financial markets, as well as our status as a GSE, are essential to maintaining our access to debt funding.
 Changes or perceived changes in federal government support of our business and the financial markets or our status as a GSE could materially and adversely affect our liquidity, financial condition and results of operations, or our ability to continue as a going concern.
 Demand for our debt securities could decline in the future, as the Administration, Congress and our regulators debate our future.
 See "MD&A-Liquidity and Capital Management-Liquidity Management" for more information on our debt funding activities and "Risk Factors" for a discussion of the risks to our business posed by our reliance on the issuance of debt securities to fund our operations.